x20xCurtiZx21x/Matrix_Calculator/README.md

 - Matrix Division?
 (Matrix division isn't really a thing, but it would be similar to multiplying an inverse of a matrix to another matrix)
 - Touch up stuff, such as fixing typos and simplifying code
+- Working on recreating the calculator in other programming languages
 - Other Suggestions others may think should be included!

 ## Questions or Suggestions?